msgpo/Xiret/README.md

 RC1 > RC2 (Development stage)

 ## Known Bugs
 1. Assessments can incorrectly log data, this is due to the way data is handled.
+2. A workaround for Windows 7 missing KB2687862 is currently being implemented.

 ## Key features
  - Clean and friendly UI